THE role of the college president has no parallel in the modern business world.

 One attribute of effective presidents is that they are in sync with the DNA of their institutions.
 But the career climbers among academic administrators too often apply for presidencies at a range of disparate institutions with varying missions and needs because they simply want to be a president somewhere.

-Today, students—and their parents—tend to view themselves as customers who are always right, especially as the price of higher education continues to climb.
+Today, students—and their parents—tend to view themselves as customers who are always right, especially as the cost of higher education continues to climb.
 What’s unclear is whether presidents are prepared to manage this new generation of students.

 In our survey, presidents ranked “student life/student engagement” No. 8 among a list of 10 areas of responsibility in terms of their level of confidence in providing executive oversight.